 "What strikes me about Lindsay is her intelligence and competitiveness.
 Those were her strengths as a player and they are the same for her as a coach.
 She will be in charge of the pitching and call pitches during games.

-"In Lindsay and Jackie (assistant coach Jackie Tarulli-Fisher), we have two people who grew up in the program and made significant contributions to the rich heritage of DePaul softball."
+"In Lindsay and Jackie (assistant coach Jackie Spina), we have two people who grew up in the program and made significant contributions to the rich heritage of DePaul softball."

-Chouinard was the second overall pick by the Texas Thunder in the National Pro Fastpitch Softball League (NPFSL) 2003 draft.
-After helping the Thunder win the regular-season title in her first year, Chouinard signed with the Chicago Bandits in 2005 where she was named to the league's all-star team after notching a 9-1 record and leading the Bandits to a regular-season title.
+Platt was the second overall pick by the Texas Thunder in the National Pro Fastpitch Softball League (NPFSL) 2003 draft.
+After helping the Thunder win the regular-season title in her first year, Platt signed with the Chicago Bandits in 2005 where she was named to the league's all-star team after notching a 9-1 record and leading the Bandits to a regular-season title.

 She spent five seasons (2008-2012) as the head coach of the Northern Illinois softball program, leading the Huskies to three Mid-American Conference Championship appearances.

-"After my experience at Northern Illinois, I came away with an incredible perspective on how hard it is to be a head coach," Chouinard said.
+"After my experience at Northern Illinois, I came away with an incredible perspective on how hard it is to be a head coach," Platt said.
 "I have an even greater appreciation for DePaul and for the job Eug does.
-I come back to DePaul with a renewed and re-charged spirit.
+I come back to DePaul with a renewed and re-charged spirit."

 "As for recruiting, I am well-connected in California where I grew up.
 After being in this sport for so long, I'm looking forward to re-connecting with the top travel-ball organizations on the West Coast."

 She is also ready to make some new memories in her new position.